jw120/mal/jw-c/README.md

 checking for exceptions manually
 Discriminated union

-core_ used to name (static) function in core mal_ for functions related to the mal type
+- Function docs in header files only (and in .c for static files) core_ used to name (static) function in core mal_ for functions related to the mal type